 A huge factor when choosing a phone system for your business is deciding how you want the PBX equipment, which is what's needed to run the system, hosted.
 Some phone system providers offer on-premises or cloud based systems, while others offer both options.

 With the on-premises systems the PBX equipment is installed inside your business.
 Your IT team is responsible for securing it, keeping it up and running and upgrading it when necessary.
 Hosting on-premises gives businesses the ability to keep a few traditional landlines working alongside SIP-trunked VoIP lines.

 Similar to landline systems, on-premises VoIP systems have all the equipment installed and housed on-site inside each business.
 The hardware is typically stored in your company's server closet.
 With this option, you are in total control of your system.
 You aren't relying on anyone else to make sure it is running, and you can configure it to your exact specifications.
 However, since it is located at your place of business, your IT staff handles all repairs and upgrades.
 On-premises systems need to be professionally installed.

 Another difference is security.
 On-premises systems don't have the same security concerns as cloud-hosted solutions, since all the data is stored within your business.
 Experts say businesses with serious concerns about keeping their calls and phone system data private are best served by on-premises systems.
 This option allows businesses to configure their firewalls exactly as desired to protect the phone system from any type of intrusion.

-Other businesses well-suited for on-premises phone systems are large corporations that can afford the upfront costs, and businesses that want a system they can customize.
+Other businesses well-suited for on-premises phone systems are large corporations that can afford the upfront costs and businesses that want a system they can customize.

-The downside to cloud-hosted solutions is that businesses are at the mercy of the phone system provider to keep their service up and running.
+The downside to cloud-based solutions is that businesses are at the mercy of the phone system provider to keep their service up and running.
 To ensure this happens, most of the top vendors have several redundancies built into their systems.
 This includes having multiple data centers so that if one goes down, the data can be transferred seamlessly to another to ensure the continuation of service.